Merlin: Modern culture

+The Beguiling of Merlin by Edward Burne-Jones (1874) and Doré's 1868 plate illustrating the Tennyson's line: "At Merlin's feet the wily Vivien lay".
+The depicted episode in its various tellings became a major inspiration for Romantic authors and artists of the late 19th century.
+Merlin's Romantic image is often that of a somewhat naive old scholar, who succumbs to the charms of a femme fatale.

+Merlin at Disneyland Paris (2015).
+T. H. White's 1938 novel The Sword in the Stone and its 1963 Disney adaptation fixed a popular imagination of Merlin as that of an old mentor figure using a magic wand and wearing a pointed hat and a robe decorated with astrological signs.

-Merlin and stories involving him have continued to be popular from the Renaissance to the present day, especially since the renewed interest in the legend of Arthur in modern times.
-During the French Renaissance, Merlin would continue to be uniquely appealing figure of theater and ballet even after the interest in Arthur himself had already waned.
+Merlin and stories about him have remained popular from the Renaissance to the present day, especially since the renewed interest in the legend of Arthur in modern times.
+During the French Renaissance, Merlin would continue to be a uniquely appealing figure of theater and ballet even after the interest in Arthur himself had already waned.
+In William Rowley's play The Birth of Merlin, or, The Child Hath Found his Father (1622), for instance, Merlin is a son of the Devil that becomes an adviser to Uther, the young King of Britain.
 Since the Romantic period, Merlin has been typically depicted as a wise old man with a long white beard, creating a modern wizard archetype reflected in many fantasy characters, such as J. R. R. Tolkien's Gandalf or J. K. Rowling's Dumbledore, who also use some of his other traits.
 As noted by Arthurian scholar Alan Lupack, "numerous novels, poems and plays center around Merlin.
 In American literature and popular culture, Merlin is perhaps the most frequently portrayed Arthurian character."